Chapter 16:

 And snapped back into half-yuurei form faster than the whiplash could catch up with him as it lunged, swiping at him with dark oozing claws.
 He shoved back on Ariake, the other bumping into him and cursing.
 "Back!
 Back back— Dammit—!"

-"Did you?"
-He snapped back, bumping into him again while trying to avoid a slash that left deep gouges in the dirty concrete next to his head, teeth that seriously needed dental care snapping at him.
+He ducked, avoiding a slash that left deep gouges in the wall next to his head, teeth that seriously needed dental care snapping at him.
 Not having any of that!
-"Just get the hell out!
-It's not interested in talking!"
+A gunshot followed it, one of the—tattoos?
+Yakuza?—scrambling away from the chaos holding a pistol.
+"Damn!"

 "Don't let it grab you!"
-Eden snapped from the back.
+Eden snapped, the bear leaping forward as a dragon bowled into the crowd.
 "It—"

 "I know!"
-He pushed back against Ariake, hissing as the akuma sliced the air a breath from his nose, and batted back at it like a cornered cat to keep it the hell away.
-"And I don't feel like feeding a demon—hff!—or becoming its puppet today, so move!"
+He ducked to the side, hissing as the akuma sliced the air a breath from his nose, and batted back at it like a cornered cat to keep it the hell away.
+"And I don't feel like feeding a demon—hff!—or becoming its puppet today!"

 And chomped on its ankle.

-Its shriek rang in his ears as he switched forms to yell without using his mouth, "Ariake!"
+Its shriek rang in his ears as he switched forms to yell without using his mouth, "Takanashi!"

-Except instead of summoning a hawk, a dragon swooped down and chomped into it, snatching the akaname up and him along with it.
+Except instead of summoning a hawk, a dragon swooped along and chomped into it, snatching the akaname up and him along with it.

 The dragon snapped like a whip.
 He found himself abruptly flung free with a neck-tearing jolt, kaleidoscope streaks of city flying past him.
 In the corner of his eye a flicker of black rocketed away like a shot from a cannon.